berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 Rigid schemas break; amorphous blobs rot.
 The evolution manager inspects uncategorized and dynamic data, then promotes patterns to first‑class citizens.

-Process:

-1. Mine `uncategorized` and `dynamicCategories` for recurring keys/topics.
-2. Track usage frequency, recency, and cross‑links.
-3. Propose a normalized category when thresholds are met.
-4. Migrate existing instances into the new structure.
-5. Log the evolution in `_meta.schemaEvolution`.
+Process: mine `uncategorized` and `dynamicCategories` for recurring keys and topics, track usage frequency and recency along with cross‑links, propose a normalized category when thresholds are met, migrate existing instances into the new structure, and log the evolution in `_meta.schemaEvolution`.

 Before → After: